Ehrhart theory on periodic graphs: Introduction

-Note that, unlike the case of the Ehrhart theory, the growth sequences of periodic graphs in general are not necessarily quasi-polynomials on $i \ge 0$, and they may have finite exceptional terms (see Example \ref{ex:CS}).
-However, it has been observed that for some highly symmetric periodic graphs, they are often quasi-polynomials on $i \ge 0$.
+The word ``reasonable'' here means that $\mathcal{P}$ should be a class that can be described in terms of graph theory.
+Note that, unlike the case of Ehrhart theory, the growth sequences of periodic graphs in general are not necessarily quasi-polynomials, and they may have finite exceptional terms (see Example \ref{ex:CS}).
+However, it has been observed that for some highly symmetric periodic graphs, they are often honest quasi-polynomials.
 The intention of this question is to describe the properties of such good periodic graphs.